 Slides presented at the Notre Dame Emerging Scholars in Grand Strategy Conference (May 2021)

 Gannon, J Andrés, and Daniel Kent.
 “Keeping Your Friends Close, but Acquaintances Closer: Why Weakly Allied States Make Committed Coalition Partners.”
 Journal of Conflict Resolution, Dec.
 2020, doi:10.1177/0022002720978800.

 “Signaling in Foreign Policy” (with Erik Gartzke, Shannon Carcelli, and Jack Zhang) for The Oxford Encyclopedia of Foreign Policy Analysis, ed.
 Cameron Thies (Oxford: Oxford University Press, 2017)

 Review of A New Strategy for Complex Warfare: Combined Effects in East Asia, by Thomas A. Drohan.
 2016 Parameters.
 46(4)

 Military capacity is considered central to national power, yet its measures remain aggregated and generalized.
-This paper aims to produce a better understanding of military capacity through a nuanced analysis of military technologies.
-The acumen of these technological bundles determine the military systems available to a given country and thus define military strategy, structure, and success.
-This research paper introduces the DoD's Militarily Critical Technologies List (MCTL) to shed light on the composition of technological bundles as well as empirically identifying military domains based on their technological portfolios.
-This new way of thinking about military technology through empirical validation will shed light on nations' system integration skills, the complementarity and substitutability of military technologies, and the role that alliances, trade ties, and domestic factor endowments play in shaping a military's technological portfolio.
+This paper aims to produce a better understanding of military capacity through a nuanced analysis of military technology.
+The acumen of these technological bundles determine the military systems available to a given country and thus shape military strategy, structure, and success.
+This paper introduces new data using the DoD's Militarily Critical Technologies List (MCTL) to shed light on the composition of technological bundles as well as empirically identifying military domains based on technological portfolios.
+This new way of thinking about military technology through empirical validation rather than non-military proxy will shed light on nations' system integration skills, the complementarity and substitutability of military technologies, and the role that alliances, trade ties, and domestic factor endowments play in shaping a military's technological portfolio.